nianzelee/nianzelee.github.io/_pages/about.md

 ## Recent Publications

 The following are some of my recent publications.
-For a complete list, please click the `Publications` button on the top menu.
+Please refer to my [publication list](../files/Nian-Ze.Lee.Publications.pdf) or click the `Publications` button on the top menu for the complete list.

 ### 2023